Bystander Intervention Program for Faculty & Staff

 Engage Every Member of Your Campus/Workplace Community

-An in-person training program that encourages all members of your campus to become positive bystanders in instances of sexual and interpersonal violence, harassment, and workplace incivility.
+An in-person training program that encourages all members of your campus to become positive bystanders in instances of harassment, sexual and interpersonal violence, and workplace incivility.
 Participants learn to identify problem situations and learn practical skills for safe and effective intervention.

 Customized for Your Environment